 Sous Vide Method

-Once the water has come to temperature, lower the vacuum-sealed bag into the water clipping the top to the side of the pot.
-If using the water displacement method, see here.
+- Once the water has come to temperature, lower the vacuum-sealed bag into the water clipping the top to the side of the pot.
+You can also use the water displacement method.